 The movies "Wall Street", "Boiler Room", and "The Wolf of Wall Street" (a truly disgusting movie) were based in these kinds of times and compensation structures (obviously showcasing the illegal acts and the worst of these broker's actions).
 (In contrast, a decent movie about these times would be Pursuit of Happyness with Will Smith.)

-Choosing to be an Investment Advisor and to be regulated as one means that you pick and choose securities that fit your CLIENT'S needs, rather than your need to sell stock and earn commissions for those trades.
+Choosing to be an Investment Advisor Representative and to be regulated as one means that you pick and choose securities that fit your CLIENT'S needs, rather than your need to sell stock and earn commissions for those trades.